ryanmcnally93/ascension/README.md

 On the products page I needed to add that quantity to the other cases of the same product_id.
 This meant that on products page it showed the quantity of all the cases of this item currently in the cart.

+15).
+I had a bug where rehearsal 1's image wouldn't show in toasts.
+Checking the toast_success.html I realised I had an if statement for hire rooms.
+This if statement will always hit main image and go no further, except for this one hire room which doesn't have a main image.
+The image url had .url at the end.
+Removing this fixed the issue.

+16).
+Everytime I saved the details of the user when checking out, Stripe was adding brackets and commas to each field.

+This was tricky to figure out, but I solved the issue by adding .strip("(',)") to the end of each field when being saved.

+17).
+Finding the times of a hire room and displaying them in the admin was a pain.
+I have the time dictionary within a date dictionary within a session_datetime dictionary within a cart dictionary!

+I fixed this by using a for loop to go through the dates and using that date variable to drill into the times section.
+I then used ", ".join() around the answer to turn the dictionary keys into a list with commas in-between and no brackets.
+These display in the orders admin section nicely now.

 ### Unfixed Bugs

 1).
 I tried to create a session with booked sessions inside, this created massive issues.
 I had to save the product id, date and time within a dictionary and then try and access and manipulate this date throughout.